reem-shaikh/70DaysOfCode/notes/aptitude/comparch/README.md

 Whenever you type something in the input field its first stored in the input register then it goes to the accumulator and stays there a bit before it finally goes to the ALU where the processing is done and the processed output is send to the output register where its stored temporarily before its send to the output device.

 > How does a program get executed?
-- The data and the program (set of instructions) is stored on the memory layer. the data is feched from here and its send to the CPU which consists of ALU, and a register stored on top of the control unit.
+- The data and the program (set of instructions) is stored on the memory layer. the data is feched from here and its send to the CPU which consists of ALU, and a register stored on top of the control unit. over here its temporarily stored in the the accumulator before sending it to the instruction register.
 - In the CPU the program is executed line by line, each instruction is madee up of I (msb), opcode (what is the logical operatio that the program needs to execute), operand (what is the location where the data is stored)
 - it takes the address to the address register which then sends this address to the memory which then fetches the data present at that particular location and then its stored in the data register
--  now the data is fetched and we know what operations to perform in it, now the ALU does its magic and temporarily stores the data in the temporary register
+-  now the data is fetched and we know what operations to perform in it, now the ALU does its magic and temporarily stores the data that is being processed in the temporary register
 -  the next instruction location is stored in the program counter and each line of the program is executed line by line
 -  the priorty of which instruction would be executed when would be determined from the timing signal in the control unit
 -  the entire sequence in which data would be stored in the registers would be defined in the control signal in the control unit